immcantation/alakazam/docs/vignettes/GeneUsage-Vignette.md

 ## 4 -1h       IGHV3-30        58    0.058
 ```

-In the resultant `data.frame`, the `SEQ_COUNT` column is the number of raw sequences within each `sample_id`
+In the resultant `data.frame`, the `seq_count` column is the number of raw sequences within each `sample_id`
-group for the given `GENE`. `SEQ_FREQ` is the frequency of each `GENE` within the given `sample_id`.
+group for the given `gene`. `seq_freq` is the frequency of each `gene` within the given `sample_id`.

-Below we plot only the IGHV1 abundance by filtering on the `GENE` column to only rows
+Below we plot only the IGHV1 abundance by filtering on the `gene` column to only rows
 containing IGHV1 family genes.
 We extract the family portion of the gene name using the
 `getFamily` function.
 Also, we take advantage of the `sortGenes` function to convert the
-`GENE` column to a factor with gene name lexicographically ordered in the factor levels
+`gene` column to a factor with gene name lexicographically ordered in the factor levels
 (`method="name"`) for axis ordering using the `ggplot2` package.
 Alternatively, we could have
 ordered the genes by genomic position by passing `method="position"` to `sortGenes`.